 At Crofton Junior School, we endeavour to teach a curriculum, which is inspiring and engaging through providing our pupils with opportunities to experience ‘awe and wonder’ thereby developing a thirst for life-long learning.
 We provide a broad, balanced and inclusive curriculum, which meets the needs of all our learners.
 This is achieved through the imaginative and creative approaches in which it is delivered.
 We ensure that our curriculum has real-life context making links to the world around us locally, nationally and globally.
 Our teachers are passionate about the curriculum they deliver and also the development of key skills such as team work, independence, communication and resilience, which will enable our pupils to achieve success in their future learning and on into the world of work.
 Our curriculum is both rich and diverse celebrating difference and fostering tolerance, understanding and respect for all.

-In order to enable parents / carers to support their children in their learning, we provide a variety of opportunities throughout the year.
+In order to enable parents and carers to support their children in their learning, we provide a variety of opportunities throughout the year.

 Our weekly homework is focused on the basic skills of reading, spelling and times tables.
 Parents support in developing these skills is vital in promoting fluency, understanding and accuracy.

-Each class also organises an annual Inspire session which as well as having a creative task for parents/carers and their child to work together to complete, offers the opportunity for teachers to provide specific input on a key aspect of school improvement; this year the focus will be how to support the development of reading and comprehension skills.
+Each class also organises an annual Inspire session, which as well as having a creative task for parents/carers and their child to work together to complete, offers the opportunity for teachers to provide specific input on a key aspect of school improvement.

 Each class will also invite parents/carers to a topic showcase assembly during the spring or summer terms to share the work that they have been completing.

 We also make use of sports coaches and our pyramid schools co-ordinator to support the teaching of specific games activities and also to develop the skills of our members of staff.
-We are now a very active member of inter-school sporting competitions.
+We are a very active and successful in an annual programme inter-school sporting competitions.

 In delivering the curriculum, we make use of co-operative learning techniques in all classes.
 This involves children sitting in mixed ability groupings and developing the children's ability to work together when appropriate, maximising levels of engagement and ultimately becoming more independent learners.
 We change groupings regularly throughout the year.